ArthurJordao/lgtb-peru-laws-web-scrapping/README.md

 ## Overview

-This project provides automated tools to search, extract, and analyze LGBT-related legislation from Peru's Congress database across multiple historical periods (2006-present).
-It includes specialized scrapers for different eras, from modern API-based extraction to legacy Lotus Notes systems.
+This project provides automated tools to search, extract, and analyze LGBT-related legislation from Peru's Congress database across multiple historical periods (2011-present).
+It includes specialized scrapers for different eras, from modern API-based extraction to legacy web systems.

 ## 🏗️ Project Structure